-From the end of the 19th century onwards, everyone was wine-producing countries strict laws have been created to ensure or increase quality and to oppose wine adulteration to protect.
+From the end of the 19th century onwards, everyone was Wine-growing countries strict laws have been created to ensure or increase quality and to oppose Wine adulteration to protect.
 Back then there were still big differences.
-Finally, as a supplement to this, it became established in France from the 1930s appellation system as a role model for most European countries.
+Finally, as a supplement to this, it became established in France from the 1930s Appellation system as a role model for most European countries.
 On the basis of these provisions, within the European Union an extensive set of laws and regulations has been created.
 The laws of the member states are based on this, although there are country-specific deviations in detail.

 The standard work in Germany is the "Weinrecht" (Walhalla publishing house, Wilhelm Schevardo and Josef Koy), which in the edition published in December 2019 comprises 4,570 pages plus CD-ROM.
 It offers the wine law of the EU, the Federal Republic and the federal states.
-Another work is the " Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook, The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
+Another work is that of the German Wine Institute ( DWI ) published online platform " Weinrecht " (digital follow-up to the "Weinrecht Commentary" by Prof. Dr. Hans-Jörg cook ).
+The standard work in Austria is the "Weingesetz" (Manz publishing house, Hannes Mraz and Hans Valentin), which comprises 816 pages in the 5th edition published in 2018.
 It offers a comprehensive presentation of the entire wine law including all regulations and EU regulations.
 There is also the electronic database RIS (legal information system), which contains, among other things, wine law issues.

 In addition to the EU requirements, there are more extensive or often even stricter country-specific provisions in the individual countries, most of which also vary from region to region to individual locations or even certain wines.
-In addition to the above, these regulations also regulate points such as certain ones education forms, Regulations regarding the winemaking, specific Bottle shapes (such as the bocksbeutel ), Minimum aging times for wines (barrel and / or bottle), wine names and earliest time of marketing.
+In addition to the above, these regulations also regulate points such as certain Forms of education, Regulations regarding the Winemaking, specific Bottle shapes (such as the Buck bag ), Minimum aging times for wines (barrel and / or bottle), wine names and earliest time of marketing.
 The review of these rules by official bodies is also defined.
 The exact regulations are listed under the respective countries.

 In the New world however, the wine law provisions are mostly far less strictly regulated.
 The normative power of the factual applies in most countries.
 One orientates oneself very strongly on the consumer wishes, which also leads to a certain uniformization of the wine styles.
 In this context it is especially in the United States the term Coca-Cola wines emerged.
-Usually there is only the distinction between Wine.
-Dessert wine and sparkling wine with minimum alcohol limits.
-Rather not common Income restrictions and varietal specifications.
-The enrich with sugar is often prohibited, for example in Australia.
-Chile and South Africa, a leavening is mandatory in many southern countries due to climatic conditions.
+Usually there is only the distinction between Wine, Dessert wine and Sparkling wine with minimum alcohol limits.
+Rather not common Yield Limits and varietal specifications.
+The Enrich with sugar is often prohibited, for example in Australia, Chile and South Africa, a Acidification is mandatory in many southern countries due to climatic conditions.

 The wine trade agreement between the EU and the USA concluded in 2005 as well as the EU wine market regulations adopted in 2006 brought extensive changes.

 The USA is now allowed to import wines into the EU that have been processed with certain "modern technologies".
-Critics believe that this is what the market called for Coca-Cola wines will be flooded.
+Critics believe that this is what the market called for Coca-Cola crying will be flooded.
 In return, the United States recognizes protected European designations of origin.
-The previously misused names such as Bordeaux.
-Champagne.
-Chianti or Tokaj are no longer used on the labels.
+The previously misused names such as Bordeaux, Champagne, Chianti or Tokaji are no longer used on the labels.
 For the assessment of the immediately controversial and criticized agreement after the signing, it should be noted that the USA is the largest export market for European wine.
 EU wine exports to the United States are approximately five times the volume of US wine exports to EU countries.
-If no agreement had been reached, the restrictive measures taken by the USA would probably have caused the EU to suffer severe losses wine trade guided.
+If no agreement had been reached, the restrictive measures taken by the USA would probably have caused the EU to suffer severe losses Wine trade guided.

 A second particularly criticized application is the addition of water to dilute a must that has grown under the hot sun and is too concentrated.
 The third group concerns the addition of tannins or wood aromas in various forms.
-This is not the one used worldwide Barrique meant, but less complex and less expensive methods such as using Wood chips (Pieces of oak) or the addition of aromatic Oak extracts, Wood chips have been permitted under the EU regulation since the beginning of 2007.
-Also partially allowed in the EU oenological tannins and oenological enzymes, Under the keyword Means of winemaking all related substances are listed.
+This is not the one used worldwide Barrel expansion meant, but less complex and less expensive methods such as using Wood chips (Pieces of oak) or the addition of aromatic Oak extracts.
+Wood chips have been permitted under the EU regulation since the beginning of 2007.
+Also partially allowed in the EU oenological tannins and oenological enzymes.
+Under the keyword Means of winemaking all related substances are listed.

 Some controversial techniques have also been common in Europe for a long time and are permitted by the EU at least for experimental purposes.
-This includes above all at the fermentation used means such as special yeasts. enzymes and nutrients, as well as processes like osmosis (Reverse osmosis), and the use of RTK (rectified grape must concentrate) and concentrated grape must, One solution could be that winegrowers unite to form quality associations that agree on certain processes and strictly control their use so that the consumer can rely on them.
+This includes above all at the fermentation used means such as special Yeast, Enzymes and nutrients, as well as processes like osmosis (Reverse osmosis), and the use of RTK (rectified grape must concentrate) and concentrated grape must.
+One solution could be that winegrowers unite to form quality associations that agree on certain processes and strictly control their use so that the consumer can rely on them.